2439905184/-Hourglass-clone/MAINTENANCE.md

 ## Releasing Hourglass

 1. Read the git log since the last release and add a changelog to the top of `CHANGELOG.md`.
-Be sure to keep the formatting consistent~
+Be sure to keep the formatting consistent!
 2. Update the version string in `data/info.cfg`.
 3. Create a commit with these two changes.
-Use "RELEASE: " followed by the version as the message.
+For the commit message, use "RELEASE: " followed by the version string.
 4. Tag this commit with the version string using `git tag`.
 5. Push both the commit and the tag to GitLab.
 6. Go to the website repo (<https://gitlab.com/jwestman/hourglass-website/>)